rach0022/tundra/README.md

 - [x] figure out why id does not match the proper deleted profile because I always delete the last one (array.find did not find a match) | was using person.id in for each when it was person[0].id

 ##### iOS Bugs:
-- [ ] figure out why all swipe rights are invalid swiperights
+- [ ] figure out why all swipe rights are invalid swiperights (might just be an issue on iphone 11 pro emulator, its fine on iphone 8 emulator and devices)

 ##### Android Bugs:
 - [ ] fix icons for android, use adapative icons as well as legacy icons

 #### Code:
-- [x] setup enviroment variablres for android development
+- [x] setup enviroment variables for android development
 - [x] learn how to use cordova merges folder: https://www.youtube.com/watch?v=PPI_9ilON7Y& feature=emb_title
 - [x] use session storage to save the saved profiles from the user (now to actually use saved profiles)